kriserickson/aging-coder/src/posts/2025-06-13-experiments-in-supervised-learning.md

 # How to Do Supervised Learning: Lessons from an Old Recipe App

-**Heads Up : This is a technical post and requires enough understanding of programming to be relatively comfortable in [Visual Studio Code](https://code.visualstudio.com)**
+**Heads Up : This is a technical post and requires enough understanding of programming to be relatively comfortable in [Visual Studio Code](https://code.visualstudio.com)*

+This is the first in a series of at least 4 articles where I will explore the process of building a supervised learning model using real-world data.
+This is a hands-on series, so if you want to follow along, you should have some basic programming skills and be comfortable with Python.
+This first post really just goes over what we are going to do, shows you how to get the training data, and sets up the environment and how to run the first step of the process.
+In the next post we will build a model using [scikit-learn](https://scikit-learn.org/stable/) and the data we extract in this post (this will be a fairly naive model and won't be particularly good at extracting data).
+The third post we will start tuning the model in various ways, using various techniques.
+In the final post we will finally produce a model that could be used for extracting recipes from web pages, and present some suggestions for some experiments you can run on your own.

 Before diving into the nuts and bolts of supervised learning, I want to revisit a personal project that laid the groundwork for some of the ideas explored here: **Recipe Folder**.